jugshaurya/showcase/mdx-blogs/aptitude.md

 ### Questions ?

-- See If you can find aptitude by gradeup.
+- See If you can find aptitude by grade up.
 - Search for finding the domain of Logarithmic functions(class 11th)